SoylentAquamarine/SoylentAquamarine/README.md

 - 🌱 I’m currently learning ...
 Cybersecurity at WGU
 - 💞️ I’m looking to collaborate on ... stuff
 - 📫 How to reach me ...
 Mind Control
-- 😄 Pronouns: ... get paid more than SemiPro Nouns
+- 😄 Pronouns: ... get paid more than SemiPronouns
 - ⚡ Fun fact: ...
 Garlic makes my feet stink

 <!---